 Where is Bear Valley Lodge located?

-Bear Valley is located in the Northwest corner of Prince of Wales Island quarter mile west of El Capitan Cave - seventy-five air miles from Ketchikan.
+Bear Valley Lodge is located in the Northwest area of Prince of Wales Island quarter mile west of El Capitan Cave - seventy-five air miles from Ketchikan.

 How do I get there?

 Most people fly into Wrangell or Ketchikan arriving around 9:30 am from Seattle via Alaska Airlines.
-We arrange your float plane ride to the lodge from either location.
+We can help arrange your float plane ride to the lodge from either location.
 (Ground transportation is also possible.)
 Price of transporation is not included in your rate.

 Do you know any hotels in Wrangell or Ketchikan?